top of page

 Olivett, V. J., & March, D. S. (2021).
 White civilians’ implicit danger evaluation of police officers underlies explicit perception of police.
 Cognitive Research: Principles and Implications, 6, 81-91.
 [PDF]

 March, D., S. & Gaertner, L., & Olson, M. A. (2021).
-Danger or dislike: Distinguishing threat from valence as sources of automatic anti-Black bias.
+Danger or dislike: Distinguishing threat from valence as sources of automatic anti-Black attitudes.
 Journal of Personality and Social Psychology, 121, 984-1004.
 [PDF]

 • A blog about this research can be found here